Josh X: Career

 While in Los Angeles in 2009, Xantus performed his single "First Time" for Stevie Wonder, who praised his work, telling him to "continue to carry out the legacy of being a musician that represents real music."

 In 2015, he co-wrote the track "Ready to Go" with Swizz Beatz for Pepsi and Fox's Empire and released his debut single "All for Love" featuring Jadakiss.
 That same year, he began writing and producing for rapper Cardi B, and collaborated on the tracks "Selfish", "Island Girls", and "Heaven on My Mind" the following year.
 "Heaven on My Mind" ranked at No. 22 on the Billboard Adult R&B Songs charts in January 2017.
 He continued working with Cardi B for three years.
 In 2018, Xantus signed with record label Epic Records and released the single "All On Me" featuring Rick Ross.
 The music video received over 3.7 million views on YouTube.

-He has also collaborated with Birdman, Lil Wayne, and Jim Jones.